jdmedlock/dbdesign/README.md

 individual and connect them with individual Transaction records representing activity against it.

-An example of how an application accesses the records for this type of relationship in a CODASYL database is:
+The following seudo-code shows  how an application accesses the records for this type of relationship in a CODASYL database, in this case CA-IDMS:

 ```
+    INITIALIZE ACCOUNT
-    Move account number '111111' to the Account Record layout
+    Move account number '111111' to the Account field in record
-    Get Account record
+    OBTAIN CALC ACCOUNT
     Do-Forever
-      Get next Transaction in Account-Transaction
+      OBTAIN NEXT Transaction WITHIN Account-Transaction
       If no more Transaction records then break
       If transaction-type = 'deposit'
         then